jonjonw/benchtest/README.md

 ## Requirements

-This project was developed and tested against io.js but will likely work with vanilla node as well.
-You will need npm to install the needed packages.
+You will need node and npm installed to install the required packages.

 ## Installation
 - Clone the repository and cd into it.